execaman/Remix/README.md

 With [DisTube](https://github.com/skick1234/DisTube), you can play from a plenty of sites ([almost 1k!](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)) with custom [ffmpeg audio filters](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) (upto 100) of your own!

-### Development Status

-Pretty much everything (basic) has been settled for now.
-I can't work on this project for a while for some reason.
-Until then, feel free to report bugs or request features.

 ### Minimum Requirements

 - [Node](https://nodejs.org/en/download) v18 or higher